Originally published in 2011. Edited for republishing in July of 2020.

 Shorter URLs are also nicer to look at, easier to understand, easier to memorize, read to someone over the phone, type into a mobile device, etc.

-The short and sweet difference here:
+The short and sweet difference between these separators:

 So the short and sweet recommendation here is: always use hyphens to separate words in URLs.